dragnilar/EdgeExtensionsBlazor/BlazorEdgeNewTab/PrivacyPolicy.md

 Blazor Edge New Tab uses the Chromium / WebExtensions search API to allow you to execute search queries against your default search engine provider from the new tab page.

+## Favicon API

+Blazor Edge New Tab uses the Chromium / WebExtensions API to access the icons used for your bookmarks that which are displayed on the tab.

 ## Bing

 Blazor Edge New Tab uses Microsoft Bing's image of the day feed to display the image backgrounds.
 No personal data of